 Happy Thoughts and Symbolic Meaning of the Daisy

-Symbolic meaning of the daisy has a lot to do with purity and positive perspectives.
-By their mere appearance, they are a perky, happy looking flower…easy to understand why they are symbolic of uplifting themes.
+The symbolic meaning of the daisy has a lot to do with purity and positive perspectives.
+By their mere appearance, they are a perky, happy-looking flower…easy to understand why they are symbolic of uplifting themes.
 But there is actual cultural history dating back to ancient Greeks that gives credence to daisy meaning.

 “(S)he loves me, (s)he loves me not.”
 Who among us hasn’t plucked the petals of a daisy saying those words with each tug? -Each of us hoping the last petal reveals: Yes!
 S(he) loves me!
 I certainly did as a child, and there’s our primary theme of the symbolic meaning of daisy – childhood, innocence, purity.